Last Updated on June 2, 2023 by The Filtery

 We’ve covered non-toxic, natural, and organic mattresses, so it’s time to move on to the next piece of bedroom furniture: bed frames!
-Are non-toxic bed frames really necessary?
-Which materials are best?
-What’s MDF wood, and should it be in your bed frame?

-Our Top Picks for Non-Toxic Bed Frames at a Glance:
+My Top Picks for Non-Toxic Bed Frames at a Glance:

-+ more options below!
++ more options and discount codes below!

 Why Choose a Non-Toxic, Chemical-Free Bed Frame?

-Many conventional bed frames contain a host of toxic chemicals, which we’ll discuss in more detail in a minute.
-Considering that most humans spend about a third of their lives in bed, switching to non-toxic bedroom furniture could actually make a difference in one’s long-term health.
 Not only that, but sleep is when our bodies and brains do a lot of rest and repair, so doing what we can to make sure our bodies don’t have to work overtime during sleep can create a positive compound effect over time.

 What Makes A Bed Frame Toxic?